OWASP/owasp-mastg/OMTG-Files/01_Tools/01_Android/01_apkx/README.md

 ## Usage

-Simply pass the APK filename on the command line:
+Pass the APK filename on the command line:

 ```bash
 $ apkx HelloWorld.apk